abbass2/pyqstrat/README.rst

 Acknowledgements
 ----------------

 Before building this, I looked at the following.
-Although I ended up not using them, I got some great ideas for them.
+Although I ended up not using them, they are definitely worth looking at.

 `R quantstrat library <https://github.com/braverock/quantstrat>`_